Floodlights

 Striplight with rondels

-Above: striplights with “rondels” (glass color frames which won't burn out).
+Above: striplights with “rondels” (glass color frames that won't burn out).

 Sometimes called “border lights” or “wall washers”, striplights were traditionally used to light drops and large pieces of scenery.
 Because they don’t typically throw light very far, striplights are often hung above drops and placed on the floor (sometimes also mounted to the side) to help disperse the light over large areas.